Otter Mound Preserve: History

 Otter Mound and the property surrounding it was a home site for early settlers in the Caxambas Village who worked in the Marco Island clamming industry.

 The "Mound" on which Otter Mound Preserve sits was constructed by the Calusa native inhabitants from oyster, southern surf clam, lightning whelk, and other shellfish species and dates between 700 AD – 1200 AD.

 Geography

 Otter Mound is a man-made tropical hardwood hammock formed by the Shell mound created by the Calusa natives, this raised area produced an environment that resulted in a tropical hardwood hammock community.
 This plant community also occurs naturally in South Florida and is a common site in the Everglades.
 Hammocks primarily occur on the highest elevations (e.g., shell mounds) where flooding rarely occurs and are, therefore, prime areas for human habitation.

 Wildlife

 This preserve is representative of a tropical hardwood hammock, Fifty-seven species of birds and one hundred and twenty-seven plant species have been recorded at Otter Mound Preserve.
 Other wildlife observed includes opossum, armadillo, raccoon, grey squirrel and even the occasional bobcat.
-(Mosquitoes can be quite fierce once one enters the cooling canopy of the trees.)